BobbyHoltzner/MACE/README.md

 For Windows or "typical" linux install QT as per normal

+### <a name="digimesh library"></a> Digimesh Library

+Download and compile Digimesh library distributed by Heron Systems: https://github.com/heronsystems/MACEDigiWrapper

+Headers and lib should install to a `/headers` and `/lib` directory off the root of the project.
+Add an environment variable `MACE_DIGIMESH_WRAPPER` set to that root such that `%MACE_DIGIMESH_WRAPPER%/include` and `%MACE_DIGIMESH_WRAPPER%/lib` resolves to the appropriate directories.
+There is no need to add either the `PATH` environment variable.

 #### <a name="building-on-odroid"></a> Building On ODROID

 For ODROID, QT will need to be compiled from source due to archetecture.